-Reading Sufficiency Act
+Reading Sufficiency Act/Strong Readers Act

 The Reading Sufficiency Act (RSA) was enacted in 1997 to improve Oklahoma students’ reading skills before the end of third grade.
 Since that time, Oklahoma has made several changes to the Act.
 In 2011-2012, the legislature established an intensive, accelerated reading program, known as the Reading Enhancement and Acceleration Development (READ) Initiative, for kindergarten to third grade students who fail to meet grade-level reading standards.
 It also decided that effective in 2013-14, students who received an unsatisfactory score on a statewide standardized reading test would be retained in third grade unless they qualified for promotion under a narrow set of exemptions.